cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

 You may have configured your code to restrict data scraping from your application.
 Bad actors may try to get around your measures by pulling information from your APIs at a very high rate.

-### Fix
+## The Fix

 Use API rate limiting to protect against these kinds of attacks.
-Refer to the implementation in the previous scenario.

 ## Considerations